Find Trade Colleges

 Malta, IL

-With a ranking of #6, Kishwaukee College did quite well on this year’s best value schools for mechanic & repair technologies students working on their associate degree.
+Kishwaukee College landed the #6 spot in the 2023 rankings for the best value associate degree mechanic & repair technologies programs.
 Kishwaukee College is a small public school located in the rural area of Malta.

 The average tuition and fees for an in-state undergraduate at Kishwaukee College are $9,390 a year.

-Full Mechanic & Repair Technologies at Kishwaukee College Report
+Read full report on Mechanic & Repair Technologies at Kishwaukee College

 Best Value Mechanic & Repair Technologies Colleges in the Great Lakes Region

-Explore all the Best Value Mechanic & Repair Technologies Schools in the Great Lakes Area or other specific states within that region.
+Explore all the Best Value Mechanic & Repair Technologies Colleges in the Great Lakes Area or other specific states within that region.

 State Degrees Awarded